 Same Sex Marriage and Divorce

-The legal and social history of same-sex marriages has been tumultuous and hotly debated.
+The legal and social history of same-sex marriages has been tumultuous and debated.
 However, in 2015, same-sex marriage became legal in the State of Florida and across the United States.

 In January 2015, U.S. District Judge for the Northern District of Florida, Robert L. Hinkle, ruled that clerks in all Florida counties are bound by the U.S. Constitution to issue same-sex marriage licenses.

 In June 2015, the U.S. Supreme Court in Obergefell v.
-Hodges, 576 U.S ____ (2015), ruled that same sex couples had the right to marry pursuant to the Due Process Clause and Equal Protection Clause of the Fourteenth Amendment of the U.S. Constitution, and requires all states to issue marriage licenses to same sex-couples and recognize same-sex marriages of other jurisdictions.Same-Sex DivorceIs Same-Sex Divorce Legal in Florida?
+Hodges, 576 U.S ____ (2015), ruled that same sex couples had the right to marry pursuant to the Due Process Clause and Equal Protection Clause of the Fourteenth Amendment of the U.S. Constitution, and required all states to issue marriage licenses to same sex-couples and recognize same-sex marriages of other jurisdictions.Same-Sex DivorceIs Same-Sex Divorce Legal in Florida?

 In being granted the right to marry, same-sex couples are also granted the right to divorce.
 As the U.S. Supreme Court ruled on same-sex marriage very recently, there is little case law pertaining to same -sex divorces in Florida.